Carlitoks/cuddly-couscous/README.md

 After these commands, you should be able to see something at http://localhost:3000/.  `ctrl+c` to quit.

 ## Connecting to the GCP Docker Image Repository ##
-* ADMINS: After you have been added as a GCP user, run `gcloud-authorize` and follow the instructions to setup CLI access to the docker image repository
+* ADMINS: After you have been added as a GCP user, run `gcp-auth-admin` and follow the instructions to setup CLI access to the docker image repository
-* DEVS: run `TBD` to setup CLI access to the docker image repository
+* DEVS: Download and move the key file to the correct directory then run `gcp-auth-dev` to setup CLI access to the docker image repository
-* Run `gcloud-setproject` to point `gcloud` to the correct repo
+* Run `gpc-setproject` to point `gcloud` to the correct repo
-* Run `gcloud-connect-test` to ensure your credentials are working properly should return "Listed _some number_ items"
+* Run `gpc-connect-test` to ensure your credentials are working properly should return "Listed _some number_ items"

 ## Using the Makefile ##
 The `makefile` provides convenience commands for use while developing: